KeithTheDev/Express_Simple/README.md

 # simpleExpress

 # Express_Demo
-This was template we used to understand Express and MongoDB
+This was template we used during Resilient Coders to understand Express and MongoDB

 ![alt tag](https://i.imgur.com/uVnhS3R.png)